biolab/orange-hugo/content/blog/2016/06/10/scripting-with-time-variable.md

 draft= false
 title="Scripting with Time Variable" type="blog"
-categories=["data" ,"examples" ,"scripting" ]
+categories=["data" ,"examples" ,"scripting", "orange3" ]
-tags=["datatable" ,"datetime" ,"orange3" ,"python3" ,"timevariable" ]

 +++

 It's always fun to play around with data.
 And since Orange can, as of a few months ago, read temporal data, we decided to parse some data we had and put it into Orange.